andre-st/dotfiles/README.md

   Convenience ensures that I don't skip backups due to lack of time or laziness
 - I keep backup disks detached so that they cannot be mounted and affected by ransomware.
   Permanently attached drives are not a backup but extended storage
-- Backup disks are encrypted, which makes losing backups more bearable.
+- Backup disks are encrypted (dm-crypt/LUKS), which makes losing backups more bearable.
   Currently, I don't have offsite backups, though (neither cloud storage backups)
 - The backup process is shown to me with a small permanent notification at the top right edge of the desktop GUI.